-Whistle through the toll and escape to the haven created by architect Clough William-Ellis in his vision for Portmeirion - the perfect coastal village - between 1925 and 1976.
-Italianate architecture juts from the lush exotic woodland, offering miles of beautiful walking territory, meandering estuaries and romantic cliff-top sights.
+Architect Sir Clough Williams-Ellis drew up his vision for the perfect coastal village between 1925 and 1976.
+Lucky for us, his vision came to life in the form of colourful Portmeirion.
+There, Italianate architecture juts from lush exotic woodland, offering miles of beautiful walking territory, meandering estuaries and romantic cliff-top sights.

-The ruins of sixth century monasteries, the tallest lighthouse in the UK and amazing nature habitats are all part of the charm of Bardsey, a Trust-owned island with a tiny population.
+There's so much charm on this trust-owned island.
+On Bardsey, there are the ruins of 6th century monasteries, the tallest lighthouse in the UK and amazing natural habitats, but only a tiny population.
 Rocks and rugged scenery are its calling cards, not to mention dolphins, seals and Neolithic circles.

 Even by the standards of the surrounding Snowdonia National Park, Ogwen is pretty special.
 Take the Llyn Ogwen circular walk around some of the most dramatic natural geological beauty anywhere in the world and see your reflection in the glaciations of the Nant Ffrancon valley, created by ice thousands of years ago.